MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 ### Track app usage in Partner Center

 You can track your app’s overall usage in [Teams app usage report](concepts/deploy-and-publish/appsource/post-publish/overview.md) in Partner Center.
-You can do this after a week of publishing your app on the Teams public app store.
+You can track usage after one week of publishing your app on the Teams Store.
 Partner Center's usage report provides standard metrics that enable you to track user demand, user churn, and frequency of usage for your app.
 These reports are available at an aggregate level, such as:

 * Monthly, daily, and weekly active users.
 * Retention and intensity charts.